igoralvarezz/html5-intro/README.md

 # Capstone Website
-Test website for the Web Design for Everyone Specialization Capstone.
+Capstone Project for the Web Design For Everyone Coursera Specialization.